matt-hendrick/Algorithm-Data-Structure-Visualizer/README.md

 # Algorithm and Data Structure Visualizer

 [Algorithm and Data Structure Visualizer](https://algodatastructurevisualizer.web.app/) is a website that implements and visualizes a variety of common algorithms and data structures.
-Users can visualize sorting algorithms and the manipulation of graphs, heaps, hash tables, binary trees, linked lists, queues, and stacks.
+Users can visualize sorting algorithms (bubble sort, insertion sort, selection sort, merge sort, quick sort, heap sort, and bogo sort) and the manipulation of graphs, heaps, hash tables, binary trees, linked lists, queues, and stacks.

 Algorithm and Data Structure Visualizer was built with TypeScript and React 17.0.1.